 Fitting new glass

-Most old makers did not fix the glass with nails.
+Most old makers did not fix the glass with nails, and it is not necessary.
 With the door flat on the table, lay a thin bead of putty in the rebate and press the glass onto it.
 Work putty into the rebate with the thumb, and level off with a putty knife.

 This brings us to the real purpose of this article – the putty.
-Linseed oil putty sets too slowly1; plaster of Paris is too brittle and quick.
+Linseed oil putty sets too slowly; plaster of Paris is too brittle and quick-setting.
 There are modern types of mastic that will do the job, but I wanted to find a recipe that could have been used when the clock was made.

 Putty

 I once read that old clockmakers used flour in making putty for fixing the glass.
-I have searched every book in reach, without locating the reference, but it led me to save pieces of old putty, and attempt to replicate the material used.
+Although I can no longer locate the reference, it served as the starting point for this investigation.

 The Requirements